smartdevicelink/sdl_evolution/proposals/nnnn-TouchCoord-outside-video-screen-range.md

 ## Impact on existing code

+The impact on Core and Proxy codes should be small.
+* Core doesn't have any logic that uses touch coordinates, thus no code change is required.
+Only the interface files are updated.
+* Currently Proxy doesn't have implementation of checking minvalue and maxvalue, therefore no code change is required.

-Due to lack of the validation, SDL applications might want to have the range check.
+SDL applications might want to add range checking since they will receive negative coordinate values after this change.

 ## Alternatives considered